The Nonviolent Jesus Podcast

 • Nov.
 10th. #45.
 John Dear in conversation with Ivana Hughes

 • Nov.
 17th. #46.
-John in conversation with Gerry Straub
+John Dear in conversation with Wes Granberg Michaelson

 • Dec.
 1st. #48.
 John Dear in conversation with Rep. Jamie Raskin

 • Dec.
 22nd. #51.
-John on the Epiphany of Christmas
+John Dear on the Epiphany of Christmas

 • Dec.
 29th. #52.
-“Best of The Nonviolent Jesus Podcast 2025”
+“Best of The Nonviolent Jesus Podcast, 2025”

 The Nonviolent Jesus Podcast is available on these other platforms too!